560,000 MEN COMMIT SUICIDE EVERY YEAR.

 ON CHANGING THAT.

-Mental health is a much more complex issue than we like to portray it as.
-To solve it, we need to go beyond the current notions of awareness into making an effort- a real effort- at a cultural shift; into one in which mental health is not merely a buzzword or a checkbox but a place for us to share our experiences, not just without judgment, but also with pride of expression.
+Mental health is a very complex issue: even more than we portray it as.
+To tackle it, we feel the need to go beyond the current notions of awareness into making an effort — a real effort — at a cultural shift; into one in which mental health is not merely a buzzword or a checkbox but a place for us to share our experiences, not just without judgment, but also with pride of expression.
 Strength in community.
+Action through art.
 Something like that.